gwbres/adi-ad9546/README.md

 It is required to perform a calibration at boot time.
-It is required to perform an analog Pll (re)calibration anytime we are recovering from a sys clock power down.
+It is required to perform an analog Pll (re)calibration anytime we recover from a sys clock power down.

 * Perform a sys clock recalibration